maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 This model is our translator between the GTFS protocol buffer format and a straightforward Java object that's easy to work with in our application.
 Each instance represents a snapshot of a vehicle at a specific moment in time.

+> **Note**: The `Serializable` interface is implemented to ensure our class can be easily serialized and deserialized across the network or to disk if needed.
+The `serialVersionUID` helps maintain compatibility if the class definition changes over time.

+> **Checkpoint #2**: After creating the `VehiclePosition` class, compile it to ensure there are no syntax errors:
+>
+> ```bash
+> mvn compile
+> ```
+>
+> If the compilation succeeds without errors, your domain model is correctly implemented.

 ## Designing an Ignite Schema: Data Modeling Considerations

 Before writing the schema creation code, let's consider the requirements for our transit data storage: